Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 cargo run -- --contract-name simple-token balance alice.id
 ```

+You should see that `bob` has a balance of 50 and `alice` has a balance of 10.

 ### Using ticket-app

-Now that *bob* has some tokens, let's buy him a ticket.
+Now that `bob` has some tokens, let's buy him a ticket.

 #### Register ticket-app